Port Security Unit: Capabilities

-Port Security Units are the Coast Guard's expeditionary forces and are a quick response force capable of rapid worldwide deployment They can deploy within 96 hours and establish operations within 24 hours of arrival.
-They provide security for forward deployed base camps and ports around the world where needed.
+Port Security Units are the Coast Guard's expeditionary forces and serve as a rapid reaction force, capable of worldwide deployment on short notice.
+They can deploy within 96 hours and establish operations within 24 hours of arrival.
+They provide security for forward-deployed base camps and ports around the world where needed.
 Some of the units' capabilities include, but are not limited to: